 It is possible, despite a significantly smaller population, that Michiganders might play more poker and generate more rake than projected for PokerStars.

-Still, Michigan is also home to online casinos and online/mobile sportsbooks, so Flutter Entertainment, the parent company of PokerStars that also owns the FanDuel Sportsbook and FanDuel Casino, will look to build the player bases across multiple verticals.
+Still, Michigan is also home to online casinos and online/mobile sportsbooks, so Flutter Entertainment, the parent company of PokerStars that also owns the FanDuel Online Sportsbook and FanDuel Online Casino, will look to build the player bases across multiple verticals.

 In other words, there likely won’t be a significant difference in how Flutter markets poker between Michigan and Pennsylvania.
 PokerStars Michigan is planning to soon announce dates for a special tournament series — dubbed MICOOP — for Michiganders, similar to what it does in Pennsylvaina.